zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/doxygen.rst

 In-Code Documentation
 #####################

-The in-code documentation is automatically extracted from the code.
-Doxygen generates a huge XML tree in :file:`../../../xml` that the :program:`Breathe` extension imports into Sphinx.
+Doxygen extracts the in-code documentation automatically from the code.
+Doxygen generates XML files that the :program:`Breathe` extension imports into Sphinx.

-The Doxygen pass is independent of the Sphinx pass.
+The Doxygen pass is independent from the Sphinx pass.
 Using Breathe to link them together, we can reference the code in the documentation and vice-versa.
-For example, :cpp:type:`K_COMM` and :cpp:class:`k_timer` have been modified to have additional information.

 .. _doxygen_guides: